rwwaskk/to_octopress/README.md

 	ToOctopress.to_octopress('blogs_database',"blogs","updated_at","slug","content","title",File.dirname(__FILE__))

 A file to_octoress.zip will be generated.
-It contains the list of markdown files compatiable with octopress name conventions and ymal setup
+It contains the list of markdown files compatible with octopress name conventions and yaml setup

 ## Contributing